airbitrary/spinai/Support.md

 ## Frequently Asked Questions

 ### Q: Is this a subscription app?
-**A**: No!
-Spin AI is a one-time purchase with no ongoing fees or subscriptions.
+**A**: Spin AI offers 6-month access through a non-renewable subscription with no auto-renewal.

 ### Q: Can I use the app offline?
 **A**: Yes, once downloaded, Spin AI works completely offline except for purchase-related functions.

 ### Q: How many wheels can I create?
-**A**: The full version allows unlimited wheel creation and storage.
+**A**: The full version allows 100 wheel creation and storage.

 ### Q: Can I share wheels with friends?
 **A**: Currently, wheels are stored locally on your device.
 Sharing features may be added in future updates.